CptGummiball/Translator-for-Bukkit/README.md

 -   The default language is set in the plugin's configuration file.
 -   Ensure that translation files follow the YAML format and are placed in the "translations" directory within your resources.
+-   You can use Color Codes with `&`.
+For Example `&a` is green.
+[Minecraft-Color-Codes](https://htmlcolorcodes.com/minecraft-color-codes/)

 Feel free to customize this class according to your plugin's requirements.
 Happy coding!